strandedcity-staticsites/dimorai.com/README-FORM-SETUP.md

-# Dimorai Contact Form Setup Guide
+# HelloJack Contact Form Setup Guide

 This guide will help you set up the complete contact form system using Cloudflare Workers and Resend API.